chhay-sophal/chhay-sophal/README.md

 ---

 ## 🌍 Interests
 When I'm not coding, you can find me exploring:

-- 🍎 Apple products and tech innovations
+🍎 **Apple products and tech innovations** – Always staying updated with the latest in tech.
-- 🤖 Artificial Intelligence and Data Science
+🤖 **Artificial Intelligence and Data Science** – Fascinated by the future of AI and its applications.
-- 📸 Photography
+📸 **Photography** – Capturing moments and telling stories through the lens.
+🎬 **Movies** – A self-proclaimed movie nerd who loves analyzing plots and discovering hidden gems.

 ---